arcalot/arcaflow-workflows/advanced-examples/README.md

 ## Network Performance

-- [iperf Kubernetes](network-performance/network-performance-iperf3-k8s/) - Runs an iperf3 network performance test on a Kubernetes cluster using a service port
+- [iPerf3 Kubernetes](network-performance/network-performance-iperf3-k8s/) - Runs an iPerf3 network performance test on a Kubernetes cluster using a service port
 - [uperf Kubernetes](network-performance/network-performance-uperf-k8s/) - Runs a
-network streaming one-directional workload using the uperf benchmark utility
+network streaming one-directional workload using the uperf benchmark utility on a Kubernetes cluster

 ## System Performance